-Different age groups demonstrated no statistically significant difference regarding the lost spontaneity and pleasure due to the use of a condom, and the same conclusions were drawn in the second phase of the research.
+Different age groups demonstrated no statistically significant difference regarding the lost spontaneity and pleasure due to the use of a condom, and the same conclusions were drawn in the second and the third phase of the research.

 QUESTION 19: "A person with an orientation differing from heterosexual wants to change sex".